 - D. Use Regulations.
 An ARCPUD is a master planned residential community for people fifty-five years of age and older.
 It allows for a greater variety of uses and building types, a higher density of development, and greater flexibility in site planning than would normally be allowed in the AR-I or AR-II district.
 An ARCPUD shall provide a range of housing types and facilities, as follows.

 - 1. The ARCPUD shall include at least one of the following residential uses.
+(Amended 5-7-17)

 - a.
-Congregate housing
+Assisted living residence facility

 - b.
-Assisted living facility
+Long-term care facility

 - c.
-Long-term care facility
+Coordinated units

 - d.
-Coordinated units (see Section 2 of this Zoning Bylaw)
+Independent living residence facility

 - e.
-Independent living facility

-- f.
-Residential subdivision
+Subdivision

-- 2. The ARCPUD may include any of the following:
+- 2. The ARCPUD may include any one or more of the following:

 - a.
-Detached single-family dwelling or cottage
+Detached single-family house

 - b.
 Townhouse

 - c.
-Multifamily dwelling
+Two-family house/duplex

 - d.
+Multifamily dwelling or apartment house

+- e.
 Conservation, agricultural, and recreation uses

-- e.
+- f.
 Accessory uses, provided that aggregate floor area for accessory uses shall not exceed 5 percent of the total gross floor area of the buildings in the ARCPUD:

 - i.
 Local convenience retail, up to a maximum of 4,500 sq. ft. of gross floor area

 - ii.
 Medical office or clinic

 - iii.
 Adult day care

 - iv.
 Community center

+- E. Affordable Housing.
+Except for a long-term care facility, an ARCPUD is subject to Section 8.6 Affordable Housing of this Bylaw.
+(Added 5-8-17)

-E. Density and Dimensional Regulations.
+- F. Density and Dimensional Regulations.

-1. The maximum number of units permitted in an ARCPUD shall be determined by multiplying the gross acreage of the ARCPUD site by a factor of three.
-However, the applicant is not entitled to the maximum number of housing units described in this section.
+- 1. The maximum number of units permitted in an ARCPUD shall be determined by multiplying the gross acreage of the ARCPUD site by a factor of three.
+However, the applicant is not entitled to the maximum number of housing units described in this Section.